 Home buyers must keep taxes in mind when choosing locations in Canada.
 Want to know the highest property taxes in Alberta?
 What about the lowest?
 Find out here

-In this article, Canadian Mortgage Professional will discuss Alberta’s property tax rates, starting from the costliest to the cheapest.
+That’s why in this article, Canadian Mortgage Professional will discuss Alberta’s highest property taxes as well as the lowest.
 We will shed light on what property tax rates are and why they are paid.
-We will also help you understand how this type of tax is calculated as well as the cost of living in Alberta.
+We will also help you understand how this type of tax is calculated.
+Want to know Alberta’s cost of living for your clients’ benefit?
+Keep reading for more.

 What are property taxes?

 For residents in a specific location, their property taxes will be used to fund local government programs and services like police and fire protection.
-It can also be allocated for environmental hygiene such as garbage collection as well as the operation and maintenance of public spaces.
+They can also be allocated for environmental services such as garbage collection, as well as the operation and maintenance of public spaces.
 Other local services that are funded by property taxes include:

 - roads